top of page

 Fifth, the presence of influential populist movements inherently renders national policy environments more opaque and more unpredictable for allies to observe and interpret.
 The political logic forged in traditional political landscapes where transfers of power move between mainstream parties in the centre ground had a clearly understood set of cues by which external parties could make sense of and anticipate future actions by their allies.
 This capability is extremely important given the requirement of allies to conduct many of their defensive and foreign policy activities in concert with their partners.
 Populist actors tend to take decisions and make evaluations based on a considerably more esoteric set of considerations, which may prioritise the consolidation of their political power and other factors over established norms.
 The speed at which they adjust positions can also dazzle and disrupt allies’ expectations.
 The implication of these shifts is that allies must invest considerable resources in understanding the positions of their partners and the social as well as political forces that are likely to bear down on their government’s policy choices.

 It is difficult to see how populism will dissipate, in Britain or anywhere else, as we have such an extensive body of historical evidence that suggests that our modern democracies possess all of the conditions in which it manifests and thrives.
 We know, for example, that periods of constrained domestic finances and economic shocks tend to support perceptions of ‘in-groups’ and ‘out-groups’ and focus minds on perceptions of fairness and the legitimacy of claims to social goods.
-We are also living in a time of a great democratic experiment, building societies that are more culturally and ethnically diverse, more empowered and franchised, and more internationally connected that ever, with powerful digital instruments to support collective organisation.
+We are also living in a time of a great democratic experiment, building societies that are more culturally and ethnically diverse, more empowered and franchised, and more internationally connected than ever, with powerful digital instruments to support collective organisation.
 Populism is a feature and not an aberration of the hyper-globalisation that was pursued from the end of the 20th Century

 Another major development over the past decade has been the evolution of protest movements around particular conflicts or issues, such as the marches that took place around the invasion of Iraq in 2003, to the rise of tactical political campaigning and influence operations on specific foreign policy themes.
 There is no denying the pronounced influence of the so-called European Research Group on the UK’s negotiations with the European Union, and the way in which the subsequently formed China Research Group was able to hold Government’s feet to the fire on embracing a more robust security posture towards China.
-More recently, the issue of the war in Gaza will now be prosecuted in Parliament by an ‘Independent Alliance’ of MPs election specifically on this subject in the 2024 General Election.
+More recently, the issue of the war in Gaza will now be prosecuted in Parliament by an ‘Independent Alliance’ of MPs elected specifically on this subject in the 2024 General Election.

 bottom of page